Anti-Terrarium: Why we don’t put our plants in glass containers!

 After discontinuing our glass products, I had always planned on making our version of a cactus and succulent terrarium that would live and thrive.
 I feel like there is a fun and even deeper DIY component to arranging cacti and succulents together with their different colors and textures and couldn’t wait to make a new version!

 You still get the classic, fun DIY aspect of a terrarium but set up for healthy plants.
 The biggest problem with Terrariums is that they trap water above and below cacti and succulents - the exact opposite of the environment they thrive in.
 The Anti-Terrarium has an absorbent planter that allows for oxygen to reach the roots and extra water to be absorbed and evaporate.
 Our planter also allows for airflow around the plants avoiding the biggest problem of terrariums -- humidity.
-Each anti-terrarium comes with 5 super-hardy plants, a hand thrown ceramic planter, soil we mixed for the needs of cacti and succulents, our special cactus sand and instructions for watering only once a month or less!
+Each anti-terrarium comes with 5 super-hardy plants, a handmade ceramic planter, soil we mixed for the needs of cacti and succulents, our special cactus sand and instructions for watering only once a month or less!